survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ## Attaching *webpack-dev-server* to the Project

 To integrate WDS to our project, we should define an npm script for it.
 To follow npm conventions, we can call it as *start*.
 To tell our targets apart, we should pass information about the environment to webpack configuration.
-This will allow us specialize the configuration as needed:
+This will allow us to specialize the configuration as needed:

 **package.json**